Quick Start Chapter 2: Hyperparameter Search¶

 const.yaml file uses the

 single searcher mode, which runs only one trial with user-specified hyperparameters for a user-specified number of steps (so it is quite a trivial searcher).
 The

-random searcher mode runs a specified number of trials a specified number of steps; the trials are randomly generated by sampling a point from the configured hyperparameter space. picking a set of hyperparameter values within a specified range.
+random searcher mode runs a specified number of trials a specified number of steps; the trials are randomly generated by sampling from the configured hyperparameter space.
 The

 grid searcher mode runs a specified "grid" of hyperparameter values for a specified number of steps.
 The

 adaptive searcher mode runs a proprietary search algorithm based on Asynchronous Successive Halving Search and Hyperband.
 The

 Hyperparameter versus Searcher Fields¶

 hyperparameters field defines the space of hyperparameters within which the searcher is trying to find the set of hyperparameter values with optimal validation performance.
 The hyperparameter space to use for a given experiment is user-defined; importantly, hyperparameters can control aspects of the network architecture (dropout, number of layers, etc.), the training procedure (batch size, learning rate, etc.), and data preprocessing/augmentation.

 On the other hand, the